Duisburg-Rahm station

 Duisburg-Rahm station is a station in the suburb of Rahm of the city of Duisburg in the German state of North Rhine-Westphalia.
 It is on the Cologne–Duisburg railway and it is classified by Deutsche Bahn as a category 5 station.
 The station was opened on 30 September 1973.

-The station is served by Rhine-Ruhr S-Bahn line S 1 (Dortmund–Solingen) every 30 minutes during the day on week days between Essen and Düsseldorf.
+The station is served by Rhine-Ruhr S-Bahn line S 1 (Dortmund–Solingen) every 30 minutes during the day on weekdays between Essen and Düsseldorf.

 It is also served by bus route 728, operated by Rheinbahn with 11 services a day, and by bus route 940, operated by Duisburger Verkehrsgesellschaft at 30-minute intervals.